Lightstreamer/Lightstreamer-example-StockList-client-osx/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Download the `deploy.zip` file, which you can find in the [deploy release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-osx/releases) of this project and extract the `StockList Demo for OS X.app` folder.
+* Download the `deploy.zip` file, which you can find in the [deploy release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-macos/releases) of this project and extract the `StockList Demo for macOS.app` folder.
-* Launch "StockList Demo for OS X".
-Under OS X 10.8 or newer, the Gatekeeper may signal the app is not signed.
+* Launch "StockList Demo for macOS".
+The Gatekeeper may signal the app is not signed.
 You can safely run the app or rebuild it with the included Xcode project.

 ## Build

-To build your own version of the demo, instead of using the one provided in the `deploy.zip` file from the Install section above, you need to install CocoaPods to handle the project dependency on the Lightstreamer OS X client library.
+To build your own version of the demo, instead of using the one provided in the `deploy.zip` file from the Install section above, you need to install CocoaPods to handle the project dependency on the Lightstreamer macOS client library.
 Follow these steps:

 * open a terminal and run the following command: